NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when tracking, logging, UI, and networking are expected to run together.

 Astronomy calculations use floating-point math regularly.
-Motor timing, encoder feedback, display load, scheduler activity, and communication traffic can matter more than Flash size alone when selecting the MCU.
+Motor timing, encoder feedback, display load, and communication traffic can matter more than Flash size alone when selecting the MCU.

 ### Installation

-The easiest way to install this controller is to utilize the Arduino IDE library manager when available, or through a package manager such as PlatformIO.
+The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-AstroTracker-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

-From there, make a local copy of one of the supplied example sketches based on the kind of system setup you want to use.
-If you are unsure of which, start with the Simple Equatorial Example because it demonstrates the normal controller lifecycle and mount/axis-driver relationship with the least surrounding equipment.
+From there, you can make a local copy of one of the example sketches based on the kind of system setup you want to use.
+If you are unsure of which, we recommend the Simple Equatorial Example, as it is the smallest complete tracker example and provides a straightforward starting point for mount and axis-driver setup.

-The current example set includes:

-* **SimpleEquatorial** - Basic equatorial mount and axis-driver setup.
-* **AstroLibLookup** - Astronomical target-library lookup and coordinate resolution.
-* **NightSession** - Scheduler-driven observing session behavior.
-* **ThermalCamera** - Camera and thermal-control integration.
-* **DataWriter** - External library/target-data export workflows.

-Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-size tweaking and possibly external storage hardware such as EEPROM or SD card.
-Modern MCUs with more Flash and SRAM are strongly preferred when tracking, GUI, logging, networking, and several equipment objects are expected to operate together.
+Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-sizes tweaking, and possibly external storage hardware (such as EEPROM or SD Card - see the Data Writer example for more details).
+Modern MCUs with lots of Flash storage can instead use the larger tracking, scheduling, camera, thermal, and UI features together.

 ### Target Data and Tracking

-Astruino keeps target selection separate from mount geometry and physical motor control.
+Astruino includes built-in astronomical target data for all 110 Messier objects, useful bright-star targets, and the Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, and Neptune.

-Fixed catalog targets are stored using J2000 coordinates and are resolved for the requested UTC time.
-Moving solar-system targets are calculated for the requested time instead of being treated as fixed catalog positions.
-A mount can select a target through `setTarget(Astro_TargetType)` and performs the necessary target-data checkout internally during tracking.
+Fixed targets use stored J2000 coordinates and are resolved for the requested UTC time.
+Moving solar-system targets are time-dependent.
+Mount geometry and physical motor control remain separate so the same target can be tracked through equatorial, Alt/Az, or single-axis configurations using the appropriate axis drivers.

-A useful mental model is:

-**Target + UTC Time + System Location → Mount Geometry → Axis Driver → Physical Motion**

-and, alongside it:

-**Sensors → Measurements → Triggers / Thermal Logic → Actuators**

-The scheduler coordinates those pieces across the observing night.

 ### Host Tests

-Core logic can be run without telescope hardware connected:
+Core logic and source-data checks can be run without an Arduino connected:

 ```sh
 cmake -S tests -B build-host